For-Hives/ForVoyez/README.md

 docker run --name forvoyez-postgres -e POSTGRES_USER=forvoyez -e POSTGRES_PASSWORD=forvoyez -e POSTGRES_DB=forvoyez -p 5432:5432 -d postgres
 ```

-if you want to configure your .env file to connect to the database, you can use the following environment variables:
+If you want to configure your .env file to connect to the database, you can use the following environment variables:

 ```bash
 DATABASE_URL="postgresql://forvoyez:forvoyez@localhost:5432/forvoyez"